-88 Puyallup I, 391 U.S. at 398-99, citing Tulee v.
-Washington, 315 U.S. 681, 684 (1942) ("[W]hile the treaty leaves the state with power to impose on Indians equally with others such restrictions of a purely regulatory nature mention of the burden Tulee imposed on the state to prove that its regulation be "indispensable to the effectiveness of a state conservation program."89 Instead, it deferred to the Washington Supreme Court's "reasonable and necessary" standard.
-This deference to alleged state conservation led Dean Getches to conclude that Justice Douglas favored what he perceived to be environmental results over Indian treaty rights.
-91
+This led Justice Douglas to narrowly construe Tulee to merely forbid the state from charging license fees, while emphasizing that the state could regulate the "time and manner of fishing ... necessary for the conservation of fish."106 The Puyallup I decision made no mention of the burden Tulee imposed on the state to prove that its regulation be "indispensable to the effectiveness of a state conservation program."107 Instead, it deferred to the Washington Supreme Court's "reasonable and necessary" standard.108 This deference to alleged state conservation led Dean Getches to conclude that Justice Douglas favored what he perceived to be environmental results over Indian treaty rights.109

-Although the Puvallup decision decided that the state could regulate off-reservation treaty fishing, it declined to rule on the state's ban on net fishing the in Puyallup River.
-Instead, the Court sent the matter back to the state courts to determine whether the ban was a reasonable and necessary conservation measure.
-92 Justice Douglas' opinion did direct the state courts to address the matter of equal protection implicit in the treaty language "in common with."
-93 But by deferring to the state's position that treaty fishing rights could be subject to state regulation without giving close scrutiny as to whether those regulations were indispensable to conservation, the Court seemed to accord the states a significant discretion in controlling the exercise of treaty rights.
-Judge Belloni would not give the deference to state regulation that Justice Douglas implied in Puyallup I, realizing that, as Professor Johnson predicted,94 deference to state regulation amounted to discrimination against treaty rights.
+Although Puyallup I decided that the state could regulate offreservation treaty fishing, it declined to rule on the state's ban on net fishing in the Puyallup River.
+Instead, the Court sent the matter back to the state courts to determine whether the ban was a reasonable and necessary conservation measure.110 Justice Douglas' opinion did direct the state courts to address the matter of equal protection implicit in the treaty language "in common with."111 But by deferring to the state's position that treaty fishing rights could be subject to state regulation without giving close scrutiny as to whether those regulations were indispensable to conservation, the Court seemed to accord the states a significant discretion in controlling the exercise of treaty rights.
+Judge Belloni would not give the deference to state regulation that Justice Douglas implied in Puyallup I, realizing that, as Professor Johnson predicted,112 deference to state regulation amounted to discrimination against treaty rights.